 Intellectual Property and Legal Committee

-The Copyright Committee (now called the Intellectual Property and Legal Committee) was initially founded in 1994 to protect and advance the rights and interests of broadcasters in the various international negotiations on copyright issues that are conducted in forums like the World Intellectual Property Organisation (WIPO).
+The Copyright Committee (now called the Intellectual Property and Legal Committee) was set up in 1994 in the wake of the digital era.
+Its main objectives were to protect and advance the rights and interests of member broadcasters in the various international negotiations on copyright issues that were conducted in forums like the World Intellectual Property Organisation (WIPO).

-In 2016, the Committee’s name was amended to the Intellectual Property and Legal Committee (IPLC) to reflect the wider issues around intellectual property not confined to copyright only.
-The Committee also felt that there was a need to discuss the broader legal issues surrounding broadcasters as technologies keep advancing and the fundamentals of the broadcasting industry are constantly challenged.
+In March 2016, the Committee’s name was changed to the Intellectual Property and Legal Committee (IPLC) to reflect the wider issues around intellectual property in the industry and it was felt that it should not be confined to copyright only.
+The Committee also saw a need to discuss the broader legal issues surrounding broadcasters as technologies advances and the fundamentals of the broadcasting industry are constantly being challenged.

-The Committee is open to all ABU members irrespective of the categories and they can be represented by officials working in their Legal or Intellectual Property/Copyright Departments.
+The Committee is open to all ABU Full, Additional Full and Associate members and they are normally represented by officials working in their Legal or Intellectual Property/Copyright Departments.
 The Committee works in close collaboration with regional broadcasting unions and international broadcasting associations around the world in lobbying for the adoption of a Broadcaster’s Treaty under the auspices of the World Intellectual Property Organization (WIPO).

 The Committee is hosted by ABU members on a rotation basis in different countries annually.